vega113/WaveInCloud/spec/federation/wavespec.rst

 * A "wave id" specifies the domain of the wave provider that originally started the wave, plus an identifier unique within that domain.
+The identifier starts with "w+" by convention.
-* A "wavelet id" specifies the domain of the wave provider that hosts the wavelet, plus a unique identifier which is unique within all wavelets with that domain, within the wave.
+* A "wavelet id" specifies the domain of the wave provider that hosts the wavelet, plus a unique identifier which is unique within all wavelets with that domain.
+The identifier starts with "conv+" by convention.
+The first wavelet added to a wave has the identifier "conv+root" by convention.

-These components are encoded into a single string in the format of a netpath of an URI.
+These components are encoded into a single string in the format of a an absolute URI.
 The wavelet id domain is used as the host part (since this is where the wavelet is hosted).
 The wave id is used as the first path element, which contains the wave id domain if it does not match the wavelet id domain, in this case it is prepended to a